 Once people have information on options they can make their own choices.
 Included in that is not using meds at all, minimizing use in general, or using meds in a very targeted fashion while in crisis only.

-I posted the first couple of lines of this post on Facebook first.
-There are comments there from people who have found that they needed the information this blog shares.
 The fact is we’re simply not told that we have options when we visit the psychiatrist.
-In fact the psychiatrist often doesn’t even know that there are meaningful and effective options.
+Reality is that MDs don’t even know that there are meaningful and effective options.

 The other thing we need to be aware of is that as long as options and support for alternatives to medications and psychiatry are not widely made available that means that many people really have no meaningful choice but to take drugs.
 We do not all have the same resources — emotional, financial and otherwise, to allow the same freedom of choice.
 This is especially true since there is no infrastructure of care for alternatives.
 People do need support of some kind.
 If all that is on offer is drugs, what are they to do?
 This is what ultimately must be changed.
 Structures must be made that make options and choice real.
 For everyone.
 Right now there is nothing available for far too many people.
 That being the reality people do the best they can.
 We all do.

 Several years ago now I also wrote this little blurb.
 I think we who opt for drug-freedom would do well to remember this:

 It is equally coercive to tell someone who feels they need relief through medication, and cannot currently fathom or access other means of relief, that they cannot take meds as it is to force meds on one who does not want them.
 As soon as the option of choice is removed so is self-determination.
 We never, ever know someone else’s experience.
 We simply are not all the same.
 Assuming we have the answer for someone else based on our experience and limited knowledge is hubris.